Rule of Law

 Case Summary

 In July 2021, based on legislative findings that the illegal use of firearms contributes to the public health crisis of gun violence in the state, New York enacted a law called Section 898, which requires gun businesses to take certain steps to prevent their products “from being possessed, used, marketed or sold unlawfully in New York state.”
-Under the law, gun businesses who fail to take these steps are subject to civil prosecution or private suit.
+Under the law, gun businesses that fail to take these steps are subject to civil prosecution or private suit.

 In December of the same year, the National Shooting Sports Foundation (NSSF) filed suit against the New York Attorney General, arguing that Section 898 is unconstitutional because, among other reasons, it violates a legal doctrine known as the dormant Commerce Clause.
 The United States District Court for the Northern District of New York dismissed the case, agreeing with the state that NSSF did not plausibly allege a constitutional violation.